busycalibrating/Adversarial-Training/README.md

 This will train a classifier using langevin.
 It will also report the performance of the classifier against a PGD attacker.

 To evaluate the attacker against another model simply use the flag: `--eval_name train_0`.
-This requires to have access to `/home/mila/b/berardhu/share/AdversarialTraining/pretrained_models` on the mila cluster.
-Let me know if you don't have access to it !

 --------------------
 ## 3. To train a robust classifier using PGD: